 The sites identified on Maps 6.8 (a, b, c and d) and listed below have been identified by the local community as parish wildlife sites and as being important for purposes of maintaining and enhancing biodiversity in the parish.
-To be supported, development proposals must protect or enhance the biodiversity value of these sites.
+To be supported, development proposals adjacent or in close proximity to the wildlife sites must protect or enhance their biodiversity value.